Fetal Cardiology

 Personalized Tours

 Knowing what to expect during and after delivery can make the process feel less scary.
-Our nurse navigators offer virtual tours of the facilities you’re most likely to encounter, including the pediatric cardiac intensive care unit (PCICU), neonatal intensive care unit (NICU), and others.
+We offer virtual tours of the facilities you’re most likely to encounter so you can feel prepared.

-The third floor of the new Duke Central Tower houses our Pediatric and Congenital Heart Center, including a state-of-the-art pediatric cardiac intensive care unit (PCICU) and a step-down pediatric complex cardiac care unit.
-Both units are staffed by a diverse team with specific training to provide the highest level of pediatric heart care with experience and compassion.
+Our Pediatric and Congenital Heart Center houses a state-of-the-art pediatric cardiac intensive care unit (PCICU) and a step-down pediatric complex cardiac care unit.
+Both units are staffed by providers with specific training to provide the highest level of pediatric heart care.

 Neonatal Bonding Program